 Unfortunately, time in itself rarely changes anything; it is what we do with that time which makes a difference.

 The good news is that your boyfriend can use time to help his children gradually accept their situation, and perhaps also accept you.
 After all, the current state where they can’t participate in his life fully is not healthy for them either.
 It’s also likely that they too make compromises about accessing their dad in order to avoid you.

-His children have gone through difficult times and they probably still feel hurt, torn and possibly confused – otherwise why would they not be ready to meet you?
+His children have gone through difficult times and they probably still feel hurt, torn and possibly confused – otherwise, why would they not be ready to meet you?
 Often children of separated parents say that at any point in time they either miss their mum or their dad (see also: How to help your children through a divorce).